 - They lack the social support to make a transition into recovery.

 - They may struggle with societal pressures and stigma.

 - The cost of care may be too high.

 - They may have a difficult time balancing childcare needs with the acquisition of real help on an individual basis.

 The more we know about the gender-related issues of alcohol-related problems, the better we can do in preventing and treating individuals in all populations.

 Although women are affected by alcohol use and abuse in potentially more dangerous ways than men, seeking the help you need transcends all and any gender barriers.
 Comprehensive treatment knows no boundaries.

 Zinnia Health understands that alcohol affects women differently than men, which is why we provide specialized treatment plans for women.

 Through a diverse selection of treatments and therapies, you can begin your path to recovery.
 Whether through group, individual, experiential, holistic, biosound, or meditation therapy, we can guide you through the challenges of recovery by creating tangible goals.

-If you or a loved one is seeking help to overcome addiction, Zinnia Healing is here to help by providing community, connection, and a purpose.
+If you or a loved one is seeking help to overcome addiction, Zinnia Health is here to help by providing community, connection, and a purpose.
 Contact our team of experienced addiction professionals for a non-judgmental discussion about your needs.
 If you’d prefer, you can call us at (855) 430-9439.